-The Laura Mercier Loose Setting Powder is the ideal setting powder.
+The Laura Mercier Loose Setting Powder is the ideal setting powder, although I have a whole bunch of favourites in this review.
 It makes my face feel so soft and it makes it look flawless.
 Often setting powders have a tendency to dry out the skin, especially when they have a matte finish.
 Not this one.
 It’s matte, yet it doesn’t dry out my face at all and it keeps my oily T-zone at bay, at the same time it doesn’t look cakey.
 It is so lightweight that once it’s applied you don’t feel as if you’re wearing anything.
 Pretty impressive, huh?

 The container it comes in is practical, I like that there is something over the powder.
 The loose setting powders that come without a separation between the lid and powder get very messy and annoying to use.
 There is a ton of product in the tub and it will last you a nice long time.
 Who else loves products that don’t need replacing every month?!